F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 <a name="manual"></a>
 #### IMPORTANT: If you make manual changes to BIG-IP after launching the template

-After you initially launch the template, if you make manual changes to the BIG-IP configuration, you must make a backup of your BIG-IP configuration and store the resulting UCS file in the S3 bucket created by the template to ensure the master election process functions properly.
+The template now automatically saves a BIG-IP back up UCS file (to the **/backup** directory in the S3 bucket created by the template) every night at 12am, and saves 7 days of back up UCS files.
+If you make manual changes to the configuration, we recommend immediately making a backup of your BIG-IP configuration manually and storing the resulting UCS file in the S3 bucket created by the template to ensure the master election process functions properly.
+To manually save the BIG-IP configuration to a UCS file:

   1. Backup your BIG-IP configuration (ideally the cluster primary) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive.
 Use the following syntax to save the backup UCS file:<br> ```# tmsh save /sys ucs /var/tmp/original.ucs```